frec3044/git-quarto-intro/assignment/instructions.md

 plot(cars$speed, cars$dist)
 ```

+16. Add your GitHub username to the bottom of your qmd document (I need this to compare your submitted assignment to your GitHub repo)

-16. Find the following code at the top of your qmd file.
+17. Find the following code at the top of your qmd file.

 ```
 format: html: